Fares and Tickets

-- Use a stored-value personalised tallinja smartcard (aimed at local residents but may also benefit regular or long-term visitors).
+- Apply online for a personalised tallinja card, which gives free travel on most buses (aimed at local residents but may also benefit regular or long-term visitors).

 Two-hour single tickets from driver

 The only ticket available from the bus driver is the two-hour single ticket which costs €2.00 in summer reduced to €1.50 in winter.
-Summer fares in 2022 apply from Sunday June 12th and will last until early-October (October 9th in 2021).
+Summer fares in 2022 applied from Sunday June 12th until Sunday September 25th and in 2023 from Sunday June 11th.

 Routes prefixed TD (Tallinja Direct) are faster limited-stop services which have a single fare of €3.00.
 On Night buses (routes prefixed by N) the single fare is also €3.00.

-There are no discounts for children except that children aged under 4 years travel free.
+There are no discounts for children except that children under four travel free (that is until they turn four).
 Contactless credit or debit cards (also smartphones or smartwatches) can be used to pay for tickets, whilst those using cash must pay with the exact fare as no change is given.

 Passengers may change buses within the two hour period to get to their destination as part of a one-way journey.
 Scan the ticket on the reader when boarding the second bus.
 The ticket does not allow you to make a return trip, even if wholly within the two hour period.
 Of course, penalty fares are payable if you travel without a valid ticket.